-This Certification Report describes the content of the certification result in relation to IT Security Evaluation of "Fuji Xerox DocuCentre-V C2265/C2263 models with Hard Disk, Data Security, Scan, and Fax, Version Controller ROM Ver.
-1.0.13, FAX ROM Ver.
-2.0.8" (hereinafter referred to as the "TOE") developed by Fuji Xerox Co., Ltd., and the evaluation of the TOE was finished on 2016-03-18 by Information Technology Security Center, Evaluation Department (hereinafter referred to as the "Evaluation Facility").
-It is intended to report to the sponsor, Fuji Xerox Co., Ltd., and provide security information to procurement personnel and consumers who are interested in this TOE.
+This Certification Report describes the content of the certification result in relation to IT Security Evaluation of "Fuji Xerox DocuCentre-VI C2264 model with Hard Disk, Data Security, Scan, and Fax, Version Controller ROM Ver.
+1.1.3, FAX ROM Ver.
+2.2.0" (hereinafter referred to as the "TOE") developed by Fuji Xerox Co., Ltd., and the evaluation of the TOE was finished on 2019-03-07 by Information Technology Security Center, Evaluation Department (hereinafter referred to as the "Evaluation Facility").
+It is intended to report to the sponsor, Fuji Xerox Co., Ltd., and provide security information to procurement entities and consumers who are interested in the TOE.

-Readers of the Certification Report are advised to read the Security Target (hereinafter referred to as the "ST") that is the appendix of this report together.
+Readers of the Certification Report are advised to read the Security Target (hereinafter referred to as the "ST") described in Chapter 10.
 Especially, details of security functional requirements, assurance requirements and rationale for sufficiency of these requirements of the TOE are described in the ST.

-This Certification Report assumes procurement personnel who purchase the TOE to be readers.
+This Certification Report assumes procurement entities who purchase the TOE to be readers.
 Note that the Certification Report presents the certification result based on assurance requirements to which the TOE conforms, and does not guarantee an individual IT product itself.